-Cattle have increased lying time in well-bedded environments, which reduces the risk for lameness. ^{6,7} The most important indicator of an insufficient lying surface is the presence of hock injuries.
-Cows kept on deep, loosely bedded stalls of sand or dried manure solids, for instance, consistently have fewer hock injuries than those kept on sparsely bedded surfaces.
-10 In addition, appropriate bedding materials and manure removal help control mastitis.
+As a best practice, minimize isolation and maintain visual contact with other animals.
+The only exception is when cows approach calving. consistently have fewer hock injuries than those kept on sparsely bedded surfaces.
+In addition, appropriate bedding materials and manure removal help control mastitis.
 Bedding should be smoothed and groomed as often as is necessary to keep the surface clean, soft and dry.
-11 Regardless of lying area surface, lack of adequate bedding reduces lying time and increases the risk of lameness and injuries. ^{12,13,14,15}
+Regardless of lying area surface, lack of adequate bedding reduces lying time and increases the risk of lameness and injuries.12,13,14,15

 Bedding should be dry in best practice.
 Several research studies provide strong evidence that cattle spend less time lying down in wet bedding or mud and will avoid wet surfaces if given a choice.
-16 Dryness is also important for bedding to provide insulating properties, which is particularly important for young calves in cooler weather.
+Dryness is also important for bedding to provide insulating properties, which is particularly important for young calves in cooler weather.
 Dairy calves also show a clear preference for drier bedding and aversion to concrete lying surfaces, indicating that access to dry bedding is also important for growing calves.
-17